Eye Problems and Diseases

 Dry Eye Syndrome

 Why eyes get dry.
-Read about eye drops, tear duct (punctal) plugs and nutritional supplements for more eye moisture.
-Also, ask the dry eye doctor your question.
+Also read about dry eye treatments and relief, such as eye drops, tear duct (punctal) plugs and nutritional supplements for more eye moisture.
+Also, see the dry eye doctor's answers to reader questions.
 To learn more, view details about how punctal plugs work and our FAQ on dry eyes and the best contact lenses for them.

 Eye Occlusions (Eye Strokes)